Ex-Pakistani PM Imran Khan calls for nationwide protests - ExBulletin

 Hundreds of police were injured and more than 4,000 people arrested, mostly in Punjab and Khyber Pakhtunkhwa provinces, authorities said.

-Prime Minister Shehbaz Sharif, leading a shaky coalition, warned on Saturday that those involved in “facilitating, abetting and perpetuating” the violence should be arrested within 72 hours.
+Prime Minister Shehbaz Sharif, leader of a shaky coalition, warned on Saturday that those involved in facilitating, abetting and perpetuating the violence should be arrested within 72 hours.

 Interior Minister Rana Sanaullah has repeatedly promised that police will re-arrest Khan, who remains hugely popular ahead of elections scheduled for October.